Skip Navigation

 V. IMPLEMENTATION RESPONSIBILITIES

-1. The CEO will develop strategies to prevent truancy and methods to use in monitoring the effectiveness of these strategies.
+1. The Superintendent will develop strategies to prevent truancy, and methods to use in monitoring the effectiveness of these strategies.

 VI.
 REFERENCES